 5. Hide.Me – Secure Free VPN

-Hide.Me is the most secure free VPN offering 256-bit encryption along with additional features for privacy and security.
+Hide.Me is one of the most secure free VPN services that offer 256-bit encryption along with additional features for privacy and security.
 It offers 10 GB of free monthly data and access to 4 server locations.
 These servers are located in Canada, the US (East and West), Germany, and the Netherlands.

 These servers don’t work with Netflix US and other popular streaming platforms, Hide.Me does support torrenting on its free servers.
 It supports torrenting but doesn’t have the unblocking strength to work with streaming apps like Netflix, iPlayer, etc. However, you are limited to the amount of file-sharing you can do with the 10 GB data cap.